PLACE’s Artist-In-Residence 2018

-PLACE has partnered with many local organizations and continues to make connections with local partners in an effort to build meaningful connections and beautify our surrounding community.
-We have worked with:
+PLACE has partnered with many grass roots organizations, neighbors, churches, art collectives, neighborhood associations, business merchants and other and continues to make connections with local partners in an effort to build meaningful connections.
+Some of those organizations:

 Golden Gate Oakland